HarshVerm/portfolio/content/jobs/Qapita Fintech/index.md

 url: 'https://www.qapitacorp.com/'
 ---

+- Work with a variety of different languages, platforms, - C#, Mongo, GIT.
 - Worked on ESOP System as a Backend Developer.
 - Integrated third-party tools and components into applications.
 - Introduced agile methodologies and development best practices to division to enhance product development.